 This new series of banknotes was the first to feature historical characters on the back.
 In both portraits, HM Queen Elizabeth II is wearing elaborate ceremonial dress.
 This emphasises a sense of formality and tradition.

 This is the master drawing created by designer Harry Eccleston for the portrait that appeared on the £10 issued in 1975, the £20 issued in 1970 and the £50 issued in 1981.

-As well as the Diamond Diadem, the Queen is shown wearing her State Robes and collar of the Order of the Garter.
+As well as the Diamond Diadem, HM Queen Elizabeth II is shown wearing her State Robes and collar of the Order of the Garter.
 These are part of her ceremonial clothes usually worn for the State Opening of Parliament.

 A second portrait for the £5 and £1 notes

-In the second version of the portrait the Queen is wearing the dark blue robes of the Order of the Garter, one of the highest orders in the British honours system.
+In the second version of the portrait, HM Queen Elizabeth II is wearing the dark blue robes of the Order of the Garter, one of the highest orders in the British honours system.
 This was used on the £5 issued in 1971 and the £1 issued in 1978.

 These large, detailed master drawings were photographically shrunk down.
 They were then used to create a much smaller engraved image for the banknote.

 A timeless image for E Series